 If you need more information about how to get the column names, see the post about 5 other methods to get the column names from Pandas dataframe.

-How to Add Column to Dataframe Pandas
+How to Add a Column to Pandas DataFrame

-We can also create a new variable within a Pandas dataframe, by naming it and assigning it a value.
+We can also create a new variable within a Pandas DataFrame by naming it and assigning it a value.
 For instance, in the dataset we are working on here, we have two variables: “piq” (mathematical IQ) and “viq” (verbal IQ).
 We may want to calculate a mean IQ score by adding “piq” and “viq” together and then dividing it by 2.

 Pandas Add Column Example: